IAMconsortium/nomenclature/docs/api/countryprocessor.rst

    definitions:
      region:
-       country: true
        repository:
          name: common-definitions
          include:
            - hierarchy: [R5, R9, R10]
+       country: true

    processors:
-     country-processor: [Model A, Model B]
+     country: [Model A, Model B]

-In this setup, all country codes are added to the region codelist, the R5/R9/R10 region definitions are imported from ``common-definitions``, and the processor is applied to the listed models.
+In this setup, all country names are added to the region codelist, the R5/R9/R10 region definitions are imported from ``common-definitions``, and the processor is applied to the listed models.

 .. autoclass:: CountryProcessor
-   :members: from_definition, regional_aggregates, regional_aggregates_by_level, apply
+   :members: from_definition, apply